Fredrik-Rafn/xirtam_staking/README.md

-# Staking Contract
+# XIRTAM Staking Contract

-A Solidity smart contract for staking ERC20 tokens.
+A Solidity smart contract for staking ERC20 tokens (specifically XIRTAM).
 The contract allows users to stake tokens, unstake tokens, withdraw rewards, and compound rewards.
 The contract also includes a fee on unstaking tokens and provides utility functions for the contract owner.

 ## Overview